bitsgalore/contextactions/readme.md

 The easiest way is to copy one of the existing scripts and modify it to your needs.
 Note that scripts must be executable to work.
 You can do this with `chmod`, e.g.:

     chmod a+x newscript.sh

+## Disclaimer

+Use at your own risk!
+I've only tested the scripts with Caja on Linux Mint.

 ## More information